Last Updated on 2025-07-24 by Jorge Bastos

 Tia Rita is not your usual restaurant; it’s a grill located in the Santo da Serra market.
 The Santo da Serra market takes place every Sunday.
 The market sells a little of everything: vegetables, fruit, clothes, flowers, and souvenirs.
 There are also stalls selling food.

-One of the most famous stalls is Tia Rita’s, which is known for its barbecue chickens and bolo do caco made in a wood-fired oven.
+One of the most famous stalls is Tia Rita’s, known for its barbecue chickens and bolo do caco, made in a wood-fired oven.
 It is a unique and delicious culinary experience.
-The downside is that eating there on Sundays on Market Day is only possible.
+The downside is that eating there on Sundays, during Market Day, is only possible.

 You can also buy fruit at the market, which is very good and much cheaper than at the Lavradores market.
 We also bought the family cake there, one of the typical desserts in Madeira.